Concurrency With Async

 So far, it looks like async and threads give us the same basic outcomes, just with different syntax: using await instead of calling join on the join handle, and awaiting the sleep calls.

-The bigger difference is that we did not need to spawn another operating system thread to do this.
-In fact, we do not even need to spawn a task here.
+The bigger difference is that we didn’t need to spawn another operating system thread to do this.
+In fact, we don’t even need to spawn a task here.
 Because async blocks compile to anonymous futures, we can put each loop in an async block and have the runtime run them both to completion using the trpl::join function.

 Filename: src/main.rs